az4521/Pinkpad_Keyboard_Controller/README.md

 2x 0.1uf 0603 Capacitor
 ```

-If you'd like to order the board directly, I recommend ordering [This OSHPark project](https://oshpark.com/shared_projects/3l395XbG)
+If you'd like to order the unpopulated board directly, I recommend ordering [This OSHPark project](https://oshpark.com/shared_projects/3l395XbG)

 This board is based on [HDR/USB_Laptop_Keyboard_Controller](https://github.com/HDR/USB_Laptop_Keyboard_Controller), I've just removed the need for a reset generator in exchange for getting rid of the caps lock LED.